10 Creative Ways to Thank Your Teachers During Teacher Appreciation Week

 At Boosterthon, we believe in going above and beyond for the schools we serve.
 And there’s no one we want to serve more than teachers.
 Between all the early mornings and late nights planning and preparing, few people work harder than teachers.

-With the end of the semester fast approaching, there’s no better time to express your appreciation.
-Here are ten creative ways to say “Thank you!” to your teachers.
+With the end of the semester fast approaching, there’s no better time to implement teacher appreciation ideas for staff.
+Here are ten creative ways to say, “Thank you!” to your teachers.

 1. Take something off your teachers’ plate